 Many thanks to agencies who have shared examples of practice so that others can draw on the work they are developing.

-Please continue to share examples of emerging practice that we can pass on and let us know if there are other ways we can support your work - both in the short term, and looking further ahead at ways of helping carers, workers and agencies to recover from the impact of what has happened.
+Please continue to share examples of emerging practice that we can pass on and let us know if there are other ways we can support your work.

 The Adoption and Fostering Alliance (AFA) Scotland is an independent, charitable organisation dedicated to improving outcomes for children in care by providing support to all those working in the field of adoption, fostering and the care of looked after children.
 AFA Scotland was established following the demise of the British Association for Adoption and Fostering (BAAF) in July 2015 and continues to provide services in collaboration with CoramBAAF.